EU regulators broaden probe into UPS, TNT deal

 DIVESTMENTS?

-The acquisition of TNT will reinforce UPS's global market share and give it access to the Dutch company's stronger networks in fast-growing Asian and Latin American markets.
+The acquisition of TNT will reinforce UPS' global market share and give it access to the Dutch company's stronger networks in fast-growing Asian and Latin American markets.

 Analysts had already warned that the deal would give UPS a dominant position in some markets, such as Britain, and that as a result it would have to sell assets to soothe regulatory concerns about its largest ever deal.